-There Are Few Consequences Of A Lapsed two wheeler insurance Policy:
+Consequences Of A Lapsed Two Wheeler Insurance Policy:

 - If the insured wants to renew the policy to continue enjoying its benefits after the break-in or grace period, he/she has to get the vehicle inspected by an authorised personnel from the RTO, who will certify the eligibility of the vehicle to reinstall two wheeler insurance.
 There will be minimum charge for the same.

 - It is necessary to renew the two wheeler insurance policy on time because you can lose no-claim bonus.
 No-claim bonus is a discount given by the insurer to the policyholder and not the vehicle, for not claiming the insurance during a policy year.
 This discount is applicable for the premium amount paid to renew the policy.
 The NCB discount can be availed to maximum limit of 50%.
 NCB can be transferred if you are changing the insurer.